mcburton/writing/unannotatedbib.markdown

 1. Willinsky 2009 Willinsky, J. (2009).
 "Toward the Design of an Open Monograph Press."
 Journal of Electronic Publishing, 12(1). (http://dx.doi.org/10.3998/3336451.0012.103)

 1. Tailor, Don.
 "Direct to Kindle Publishing" http://theincidentaleconomist.com/wordpress/direct-to-kindle-publishing/

+1. Peter M. Robinson, “What Scholarly Editors Need to Help us Make Sense Together in the Digital Age,” Journal of the Chicago Colloquium on Digital Humanities and Computer Science 1, no. 1 (July 17, 2009), https://letterpress.uchicago.edu/index.php/jdhcs/article/view/64.

 ## Work Practice [This section may need to be dropped with some aspects folded in above...]